How We Began

 Within a week, ECDC sent a representative from their headquarters in Virginia to meet with community leaders and assess whether or not our small city was a good fit for refugees.
 I got to tag along to all of these meetings, and was deeply inspired by the generosity and hospitality we saw in our community leaders.
 The vision and message was clear: Wausau wants to welcome new people, learn about and from them, and work together to make our community a place where everyone can have a new beginning and strong future.

 In early June (2021), ECDC wrote a lengthy proposal to the US Dept. of State to open a resettlement office in Wausau in October.
 Connections grew with more leaders, churches, and organizations coming together to collaborate and successfully resettle refugees.
 We began to prepare ourselves for the initial work and common challenges that go into welcoming refugees.
 There are language and cultural barriers that often cause misunderstanding, especially in the early years while we learn from each other.
 Housing can be difficult to find, and we will need property managers willing to rent to people who come with no jobs, credit skills, or rental references.
-There is plenty of room in our job market and schools for many more employees and students, but we will need translators, ESL classes, and cultural training to ensure the success of everyone.
+There is plenty of room in our job market and schools for many more employees and students, but we will need translators, English Language classes, and cultural training to ensure the success of everyone.